maikanetaka/exercise-w1-variables-data/README.md

 ### Instructions:

 Take a look into the index.js file and follow the instructions to complete the exercises 1-7 (n 8 is a bonus exercise).
+Collaborate with others using a pair/mob programming approach with LiveShare.

 ### Hint: